 If a will is found the executor (the person who will be responsible for looking after your estate when you die) will be asked to make the funeral arrangements in line with the deceased person’s wishes.
 The council will then take no further action.

 Who pays for the funeral?

-The cost of the funeral is normally paid for using the money from the deceased persons estate.
-(A person’s estate is all the belongings you own when you die).
+The cost of the funeral is normally paid for using the money from the deceased person's estate (everything owned by a person who has died is known as their estate).
 If there isn’t enough money in their estate to meet the costs, the executor of the will is personally responsible.

-Help may be available from other sources like charities and the department of works and pension Support will be provided to help claim for these funds.
+Help may be available from other sources like charities and the Department of Works and Pension Support.
 If this happens we will tell the executor that they should keep the funeral costs to a minimum as funds may be limited.

-If the next of kin is not prepared to arrange or pay for the funeral, for example if there isn’t enough money in the deceased persons estate to pay for the funeral.
-The next of kin will be asked to make a written statement to confirm this.
+If the next of kin is not prepared to arrange or pay for the funeral, for example, if there isn’t enough money in the deceased person's estate or next of kin does not have the funds to pay, then the next of kin will be asked to make a written statement to confirm this.

 Burial or cremation?

 Unless we know that the deceased would have wanted a burial, funeral arrangements will be made with a funeral director of our choice to have a cremation service.
 If the deceased has left paperwork or told family or friends that they wanted to be buried, suitable arrangements will be made.
 In either case an appropriate religious or non-religious ceremony will be arranged depending on the deceased’s beliefs (if we know what their beliefs were).

 At the crematorium a Public Health Funeral is just the same as any other funeral with a chapel service.
 If possible the minister doing the service will have an opportunity to speak to the family before the funeral so that they can make the service a personal one.
 If family and friends are going to be at the funeral, if appropriate, a hymn may also be included in the service.